 The Statement of Financial Position is prepared on a liquidity basis.
-All balances including investments are readily converted to cash.
+All balances including investments are readily converted to cash, except for private equity investments (classified as financial assets) held at fair value.

 Estimates and judgements

 The preparation of financial statements requires the use of accounting estimates which, by definition, will seldom equal the actual results.
 Management also needs to exercise judgement in applying the Scheme's accounting policies.